Jacques-Wolbeck/tmdb/README.md

 # tmdb

-TMDb is an app that uses The Movie Database API to show the movies that are playing now.
+TMDb is an app that uses The Movie Database API to show some informations about movies.

 API url (https://developers.themoviedb.org/3/movies/get-now-playing)